12 Christmas tips for dementia carers

 Our Admiral Nurses have put together a list of 12 Christmas tips so that you can enjoy the festivities whilst caring for someone with dementia.

-We share our ideas for dementia inclusive Christmas presents
+We share our ideas for dementia-inclusive Christmas presents

 If the person with dementia enjoys art, you could get them supplies such as watercolour paints, pencils and a sketchbook, or an adult colouring book.
-Tapping into a current or former hobby can be mentally stimulating and maintain their sense of identity.
+Tapping into a current or former hobby can be mentally stimulating and help maintain their sense of identity.

 This is a framed digital screen that displays photos as a slideshow.
 Family and friends can get involved with choosing and sending photos to upload, and it can help start conversations and reinforce positive memories.

-Accessible and assistive tech like smart speakers or music players with simplified controls make excellent gifts for someone with dementia.
+Accessible and assistive tech products make great gifts for someone with dementia.

-Similarly, smart speakers can play music by voice command, as well as providing other useful services like giving updates on the weather and setting medication reminders.
+Similarly, smart speakers can play music by voice command, as well as providing other useful services like giving updates on the weather and setting up medication reminders.

-If the person enjoys reading you could consider getting them an e-reader like a Kindle with accessibility features such as the ability to increase font size.
+If the person enjoys reading, you could consider getting them an e-reader like a Kindle with accessibility features such as the ability to increase font size.

-Board games, crosswords, sudoku, dominoes and card games are brilliant for keeping the mind active and provide opportunities to spend quality time together.
+Board games, crosswords, sudoku, dominoes and card games are brilliant for keeping the mind active and providing opportunities to spend quality time together.
 You could tie these in with the person’s other hobbies: for example, you could get them a jigsaw with a picture of a favourite place they have visited.

-Make sure that you consider the difficulty level of any games and puzzles to avoid frustration.
+Make sure you consider the difficulty level of any games and puzzles to avoid frustration.
 If you are unsure what might be suitable, ask a close family member or friend for advice, or look for companies that offer accessible games, such as puzzles with fewer pieces or simplified word games.

 Personalised jewellery can help a person with dementia maintain their sense of identity and promote positive memories.
 Examples include: